ckc-rkeyel/dpla-api-py3/README.md

 In order for this code to work, you'll need a DPLA [API-Key](http://dp.la/info/developers/codex/policies/#get-a-key).
 Copy the `default_EXAMPLE.cfg` file to `default.cfg` and add your API key to the `default.cfg` file.

+** Note this code only works with Python 2.7 (and probably later).
+This means it DOES NOT currently work on the CKC webhostinghub account, because that has Python 2.6. **

 From the command line, type `python ckc.py`.

 Output: